 From time to time, students may have difficulty with a decision or hold a differing point of view.
 In such a situation, a student should address the perceived problem by discussing the decision and/or making a suggestion to improve things with the person most directly involved.
 The path of resolution for a classroom or instructional issue is the classroom teacher first.
-Another teacher may be identified as a person to assist in solving problems that continue.
+Another teacher may be identified as a person to assist in solving problems that continue, such as the student's advisor.
 If a matter is not satisfactorily resolved at these levels, then the teacher or student may see the Principal or the IB MYP or IB Diploma Coordinator.